-Love or hate it, winter in Fernie, BC can mean bone chilling days along with the bountiful snow.
+Love or hate it, winter in Fernie, BC can mean bone-chilling days along with the bountiful snow.

 Layer up and banish the chills by wrapping your hands around a tasty hot beverage.
-Here are five of our favourite soul-warming drinks from unique Fernie eateries.
+Here are four of our favourite soul-warming drinks from unique Fernie eateries.
 Perfect when you're in need of a pick-me-up.

 The moment you step into Beanpod, you will see that these guys mean business when it comes to chocolate.
 The floor flows directly into the production area, subdivided by a viewing window.
 Here, Beanpod roast fresh coffee alongside their range of chocolate.
 The unique flavours derive from their preference for old-fashioned techniques, sacrificing speed for freshness and flavour.
 You can see the process while waiting for your hot brew to be served.

 If you have a ‘ski hard, party hard, recharge’ mentality, the Dark Chocolate Mocha will keep you going strong throughout the whole ski season.
 Three shots of espresso, combined with a dollop of house dark chocolate, frothed, and steamed.

 Best served with; Sweeten the deal with a bar of Beanpod's speciality Dark Chocolate.
 There are plenty of choices from pure dark chocolate to bars with infusions of mint or pomegranate.
 Our pick is the Fernie Nib Bar – a chocolate bar crushed and blended with rare Nacional Cacao Nibs.

 Beanpod; 621 2nd Avenue, Fernie